wandb/weave/docs/docs/guides/core-types/media.md

     image_response = requests.get(image_url, stream=True)
     image = Image.open(image_response.raw)

-    # return an PIL.Image.Image object to be logged as an image
+    # return a PIL.Image.Image object to be logged as an image
     return image

 generate_image("a cat with a pumpkin hat")